 We haven't heard any solid rumours about the Pixel Watch's price just yet, but we can look to the past – and the competition – for some decent hints on what to expect.

-The last Google-pushed "flagship" Wear watches were the LG Watch Style and LG Watch Sport from last year.
+The last Google-pushed "flagship" Wear watches were the LG Watch Style and LG Watch Sport.
 The so-so Style sold for £229, while the better-but-different Sport stayed in the US, where it sold for US$349 (about £257 today).

-Meanwhile, the Apple Watch Series 3 starts at £329 and bumps up to £399 with a cellular connection.
-If we had to guess, we suspect the Pixel Watch will be somewhere around £300: pricey enough to be considered flagship, but perhaps a notch below the top competition.
+Meanwhile, the Apple Watch Series 5 starts at £399.
+If we had to guess, we suspect the Pixel Watch will be somewhere around £300-350: pricey enough to be considered flagship, but perhaps a notch below the top competition.
 Coming in cheaper than the Apple Watch could also make it more appealing to iPhone users.

-That said, a report from WinFuture claims that there may be three variants of the Pixel Watch, so we'll have to see if there's actually a range of prices.
+That said, an older report from WinFuture claimed that there may be three variants of the Pixel Watch, so we'll have to see if there's actually a range of prices.

 Until we see and hear more, it's just a guess – but we don't really expect Google to make a compromised budget smartwatch for its first big offering.